opensearch-project/documentation-website/_opensearch/supported-field-types/geo-point.md

 ## Formats

-Geo points can be indexed in the following formats:
+Geopoints can be indexed in the following formats:

 - An object with a latitude and longitude.